 Medial Branch Block

-A minimally invasive procedure that aims to temporarily relieve back pain.
+A medial branch block is a minimally invasive procedure that aims to temporarily relieve back pain.
 It is commonly performed to confirm the diagnosis of facet joint disease.
 The effects are usually temporary, if successful then a procedure called Radiofrequency Ablation may be recommended.

 Medial branch nerves are the small bundle of nerves that control sensation to part of the spine known as the facet joint.
 The facet joint is where each bone in the spine connects with the next.
 Similar to a knee or hip joint, when these joints develop arthritis they can be a source of pain.

-The procedure can be both therapeutic and diagnostic.
+The medial branch block procedure can be both therapeutic and diagnostic.
 One of two outcomes will occur:

 - The pain does not go away – This means the pain is not originating from the facet joint.